George Hinge’s studies in

 about myself

-I am 40 years old and live together with my husband Jakob in Vejlby in the northern part of Århus (the capital of Jutland).
-Professionally, I work as an Associate Professor of Classical Philology at the University of Aarhus.
+I am 50 years old and live together with my husband Jakob in Vejlby in the northern part of Århus (the capital of Jutland).
+Professionally, I work as an Associate Professor of Classical Philology at Aarhus University, Department og Culture and Society.
 My first name is pronounced in English, but my last name in Danish (i.e. ['dʒɒ:dʒ 'heŋə]) – it is not a matter of affectation, but a complicated fact that reflects my no less complicated family history.

 Besides my passion for language, I am also interested in theology, philosophy and politics, if one dare believe that these three horses may be joined under one and the same yoke.
 Therefore I have a (sometimes well-founded, but always well-argued) opinion about most things: I am a Social Democrat, but I do not think that there is any opposition between ideology and pragmatism.
 I am a Christian, but I do not think that a liberal world view is in any contradiction with God.
 Yet, if one dare write Truth with a capital letter, one should not a full stop, but a colon after the word.